• Menu

 There’s plenty of ‘plus’ in your World Traveller Plus menu:

-• a pre-take off drink before you fly
+• a pre-takeoff drink before you fly

 • newly-redesigned seasonal menus and a choice of three gourmet main meals